 My name is Nikhil Chavan-Dafle.
 I am a PhD candidate at Massachusetts Institute of Technology (MIT) and a member of Manipulation and Mechanisms Lab.

-I am interested in dexterous robotic manipulation.
-I am enabling robots to reason about effectively using gravity, dynamic arm motions, and environment around them for in-hand manipulation, as we humans often do.
-This allows robots to pick up an object (however possible), regrasp it in hand, and then use it for the desired application.
-As we envision robots enabling flexible manufacturing in industrial settings or helping the society in our homes and fields such versatile and robust manipulation capability is essential.
+I am interested in dexterous robotic manipulation and its applications to task-driven purposeful manipulation.
+I am enabling robots to reason about effectively using gravity, dynamic arm motions, and environment around them for object manipulation, as we humans often do.
+My research focuses on building efficient representations of dexterity, observation capabilities, and task definitions for robots to "purposefully" interact with the world.
+As we envision robots working with and for us in our factories, homes, and fields, such versatile and robust manipulation capability is essential.

 Here are some snippets of my work from:

 RSS 2018 (Won Best Student Paper award) -